jensarps/decoupled-input/README.md

 * Code gets more readable
 * Interpretation of input happens in the render loop
 * Boolean (button/key) and analog axis input can be handled by the same code
+* Easy setup of multiple bindings for one action
+* Gamepad support!

-decoupled-input comes with handlers for mouse and keyboard (and as soon as I have a gamepad successfully connected to my machine, a gamepad handler will follow).
+decoupled-input comes with handlers for mouse, keyboard and gamepad.

 #How It Works